AppSecure-nrw/security-belts/orange/same-artifact-for-environments.md

 # Same Artifact for Environments

-An artifact is build once and deployed for testing, as well as production purpose.
+Build your artifacts only once.
+Use the same artifact for testing as well as for production purposes.
 This ensures your artifact in production is the one you tested.
 Do not use environment names to configure your artifact.

-## Risk
+## Benefits

-- Environment specific artifacts require changes right before production deployment.
-These changes are made outside the continuous integration cycle.
-Therefore bugs in these changes can not be found via continuous integration.
+- The tested artifact is the one which is deployed.
+No environment specific changes are required right before production deployment.
+Therefore, bugs introduced by these changes are prevented.

 ## Assessment